MeowingDavis/blank_deno_blog/posts/Post5.md

 disable_html_sanitization: true

 ---
-# playing around with the map
+# playing around with map

 `map()` is a function that takes a value within one range of numbers and maps it to a corresponding value in a different range of numbers.